 Buyers perform due diligence to ensure their understanding of the cash flow and overhead of the practice.
 This process actually begins prior to signing the LOI, however, a more thorough analysis should be performed after the signing.
 This process includes the review of:

 The buyer should begin the process of securing financing prior to signing the LOI.
 After signing the LOI, the buyer will continue to works with the lender’s underwriting team to ensure financing is ready for the transfer day.
 Brokers may sometimes line up an alternate lender in case financing is denied or delayed with the buyer’s first choice.

 This step involves both parties wrapping up any business terms that were not discussed in the LOI or that arise during the due diligence phase such as issues with the accounts receivable or work-back arrangements for the selling doctor.
 Your attorney can negotiate and incorporate these terms into the purchase agreements.

 The purchase agreements incorporate the terms in the signed LOI.
 Most brokers are not qualified or licensed as an attorney to draft purchase agreements.
 You may need to hire an attorney for this task.
-At ADS Watson, Brown & Associates, our licensed attorney will prepare this document for you at no extra charge.
+At Watson Brown, Inc., our licensed attorney will prepare this document for you at no extra charge.